 - the financial statements are presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, - no material weaknesses or significant deficiencies in internal control over financial reporting (including safeguarding assets), - no reportable noncompliance with laws and regulations we tested.

-The following sections discuss in more detail (1) these conclusions, (2) our conclusions on Management's Discussion and Analysis (MD&A) and other accompanying information, and (3) our audit objectives, scope, and methodology.
+The following sections discuss in more detail (1) these conclusions, and (2) our audit objectives, scope, and methodology.

 Opinion on Financial Statements